Inconspicuous Interference

-Spring/Summer 2026 Vitrine Exhibition
+Spring 2026 Vitrine Exhibition

-Submission deadline: February 27, 2026
+Submission deadline: March 6, 2026

 Application fee: $15, payable via PayPal.

 We are seeking work from Baltimore Jewelry Center students and community members to be showcased in the next installment of our entryway vitrines.
 It is our intent to have a continuous display of our community’s work to highlight the skill and talent of our students and renters, while also promoting what is taught in our classes.
-Work will be on view for a period of approximately six to nine months.

 We encourage makers from all levels to apply, and we are looking for work that showcases different techniques and materials.
 Exhibition eligibility is limited to artists who have previously participated in classes or studio rental at the Baltimore Jewelry Center.